submarines-and/prowess/README.md

 # Prowess
 Addon that shows tooltip info if your mouseover target has a learnable pet ability.
-If your pet is summoned and already knows the ability, it will be hidden from the tooltip.
+If your pet is summoned and already knows the ability or a previous rank, it will be hidden from the tooltip.
 I have not found a way to check if the hunter knows the ability (but has not taught the pet).
 If you know how to do this, please let me know.

 ## Installing